webappio/docs/home/010-open-source-chat-example.md

 ### Livechat Example

-This is exactly what the [Livechat Example](https://github.com/layer-devops/livechat-example) github project contains.
+This is exactly what the [Livechat Example](https://github.com/webappio/livechat-example) github project contains.

 For code review, you'd like it so that every time a developer pushes code, a new copy of the built services is visible on the internet at **https://(branch).demo.yourcompany.com**

-### Layer
+### webapp.io

-Creating environments like this is precisely what Layer helps with.
+Creating environments like this is precisely what webapp.io helps with.

 Our hosted platform lets you efficiently create many copies of running services by re-using work from prior snapshots.

-The Layer configuration from the example above might look like the following:
+The webapp.io configuration from the example above might look like the following:

 ```Layerfile
 FROM vm/ubuntu:18.04